Akshhhh2211/KanBan-Website/README.md

 You can Customise Your card edit Title, Add Description, Give it a Date and day as a deadline, Add Labels to the the card with different colours, and add tasks within the title)
 All this just by a Click on Card
-You Can also Check for Api Data in Inspect or Developer tools
+You Can also Check for Api Data in Inspect or Developer tools With a click User can Filter Around the tasks

 ## Available Scripts in the repo